 If the '-link' option appears on the command line, the Gambit linker is invoked to generate the link file from the set of C files specified on the command line or produced by the Gambit compiler.
-Unless the name is specified explicitly with the '-o' option, the link file is named 'last.c', where 'last.c' is the last file in the set of C files.
+By default the link file is 'last.c', where 'last.c' is the last file in the set of C files.
 When the '-c' option is specified, the Scheme source files are compiled to C files.
 If neither the '-link' or '-c' options appear on the command line, the Scheme source files are compiled to dynamically loadable object files ('.on' extension).
 When a dynamically loadable object file is generated the '-keep-c' option will prevent the deletion of the intermediate '.c' file that is generated.
+Note that in this case the intermediate '.c' file will be generated in the same directory as the Scheme source file even if the '-o' option is used.